 Large Optics Measurements

-The category of “large optics” is somewhat nebulous but generally includes optics greater than 1m in diameter.
+The category of “large optics” is somewhat nebulous but generally includes optics greater than 1 meter in diameter.
 Such large mirrors and lenses are required for the designs of numerous terrestrial and satellite-based astronomy programs, and by defense and security applications.

 Monolithic mirrors are regularly produced with diameters up to 8 meters.
 The Giant Magellan Telescope now in production will include seven such enormous mirrors, six of which are polished with aspheric surfaces.
 The primary mirror for the Large Synaptic Survey Telescope (LSST) includes both an 8.4 meter primary and a 5.0 meter tertiary mirror, both manufactured from the same large blank.